Murder of Bella Bond: Trials

-McCarthy claimed Rachelle was responsible for the death.
-McCarthy's lawyer objected to claims made by Rachelle Bond's defense and stated that his client had no knowledge of Bella's death, saying no sufficient evidence exists to indicate otherwise.
-They have also claimed that he had moved out of Rachelle Bond's residence before Bella's death.
+McCarthy for his part claimed it was Rachelle who was responsible for Bella's death.
+McCarthy's lawyer objected to claims made by Rachelle Bond's defense and stated that his client had no knowledge of Bella's death, saying no sufficient evidence exists to indicate otherwise, and claimed that McCarthy had in fact moved out of Rachelle Bond's residence before Bella's death.
 McCarthy claimed he had left after witnessing Rachelle's negative treatment of Bella, which included emotional and physical abuse.
 His defense also cited that Rachelle's statements could not be confirmed and that she was more likely to have killed her daughter because of her drug history.
 The claim of Bella being beaten to death was also challenged, as the autopsy did not indicate any signs of injuries consistent with what Rachelle described.
 Other claims exist that accuse Rachelle Bond of fabricating the story as a way to avoid being charged with murder.
 It was announced that McCarthy had sent Rachelle a text message that said "don't tell them you have a daughter.
 We don't want [the Department of Children and Families] getting involved".